Unlocking the Potential of Gifted Kids with ADHD

 Many parents and teachers don’t realize that a child can be gifted and have learning disabilities, a combination called “twice exceptional,” or 2e.
 Debra Hori, an education therapist, didn’t.
 Her son, Ben, was diagnosed with attention deficit hyperactivity disorder (ADHD) at age eight, but it took three years to learn that his verbal skills and IQ were well above average.
 “He was tested, and he scored in the gifted range,” says Hori.
 “I decided to enroll him in a different school that accommodated all of his needs,” she explains.
 “It made a world of difference.”

-Intellectually gifted children with special needs like ADHD often have a rough time in school.
-Their gifts mask their special needs, and their special needs hide their academic ability.
-As a result, they are usually labeled “lazy,” “unmotivated,” or “slackers.”
+The twice exceptional teen or child often has a rough time in school.
+Her gifts mask her special needs, and her special needs hide her academic ability.
+As a result, she is usually labeled “lazy,” “unmotivated,” or a “slacker.”

 Several factors contribute to the delayed diagnosis of students who have both ADHD and gifted abilities.
 Inattention and other ADHD symptoms may result in lower scores on tests used to determine eligibility for gifted programs.
 Also, teachers are less likely to notice ADHD symptoms in students who are not disruptive.
 Parents are likely to be skeptical of an ADHD diagnosis when they know their child is bright.
 Remember, though, that a high IQ alone is not enough to be successful in school.
 Working memory, say experts, is a better predictor than any test result.